Using your Experiences to Teach Research Methods in Sociology

 This interview the instructor assignment is a class activity that I designed to reinforce qualitative interview skills, the sociological imagination, and content related to total institutions.
 I use this as a practical way to teach research methods.

 In this assignment, I give students a “research question” and give them the opportunity to interview me about my experience in the military as a case study.

 Philosophy of Interview the Instructor Activity

-By the time we begin to teach college sociology courses we all have unique experiences.
-The experience of becoming an instructor or professor, in itself, is likely unique to the majority of our undergraduate students.
+By the time instructors begin to teach college sociology courses we all have unique experiences.
+Furthermore, the experience of becoming an instructor or professor, in itself, is likely unique to the majority of our undergraduate students.
 Nevertheless, in this assignment I propose a way that we can utilize these experiences to reinforce sociological lessons in a collaborative, goal-oriented, and meaningful manner.

 Preparation for the Assignment